0x9ONU/Obsidian-Notes/2 - Sophomore Year/Spring 2024/Professional Ethics/Week 4/Ethics - Week 4 Day 3.md

 Therefore, is it ever morally permissible to lie from a benevolent motive, to help others -say, to protect someone from danger?

+# Free-Loading

+Recall the lifeboat scenario.
+Suppose you are in the lifeboat.
+You are able - but unwilling - to contribute to the bailing effort to keep the lifeboat afloat.

+Are you morally in the wrong, violating your moral duty to the other passengers?